omar-ehab13/School-Attendance-System/README.md

 # School-Attendance-System
 School Attendance System is manage students attendance information in school.
 It help school administrative to generate automatically reports about attendance for several periods or classes, also help parent to show its children attendance report or notification when his student has arrived the school.

-# Drabacks in the code
+# Drawbacks in the code
 This is the first project for me so I start with some uncleared concepts then while working on the projct I learn new and new.
 All issues on my code I will work in it.